Trees in graphs of large linear cliquewidth: Preliminaries

 A similar result holds for linear cliquewidth.
 In this case, the tree decompositions are linear, which means that all nodes are on a single branch, and furthermore every node introduces at most one vertex.

 In the proof of the main theorem, we will start with a tree decomposition as in Lemma~\ref{lemma:cliquewidth-binary-tree-decomposition}.
 Then, we will subject it to various extraction processes, during which the properties from the lemma will be lost.
 Nodes will have an unbounded number of children, and they will introduce an unbounded number of vertices.
-When extracting parts of a tree decompositions, we will be using the following notion.
+When extracting parts of a tree decomposition, we will be using the following notion.

-\begin{definition}[Sub-decomposition] A sub-decomposition of a tree decomposition is obtained as follows.
+\begin{definition}[Sub-decomposition] A sub-decomposition of a $k$-tree decomposition is a $k$-tree decomposition obtained as follows.
 Take some tree minor of the tree.
-In the graph, keep only the vertices from the root node of the minor, and in the tree, keep only the nodes from the minor. \end{definition}
+In the graph, keep only the vertices from the root node of the minor, and in the tree, keep only the nodes from the minor.
+The new colourings are induced, and the recolourings stay the same. \end{definition}

-An example of a sub-decomposition is obtained by taking a minor which consists of a node and its children.
-Such a sub-decomposition is called a \emph{local sub-decomposition}.
-In a local sub-decomposition, the tree has height one.
+A \emph{local sub-decomposition} is a sub-decomposition consisting of some node and all its children.
+(In local sub-decompositions, the tree has height 1.)
+Note that the underlying graph of a sub-decomposition of $T$ is an induced subgraph of the underlying graph of $T$.

+We explained above how to each node $X$ in a tree decomposition, we can associate a corresponding induced subgraph.
+The following notion will be crucial in the paper.

+\begin{definition}[Context] A \emph{context} in a tree decomposition is a pair of nodes $X \subset Y$ where one is a strict descendant of the other. \end{definition}

+To a given context $X \subset Y$ in a $k$-tree decomposition, we associate a unary graph term of type $k \to k$ which is obtained from the subgraph induced by $Y$ by contracting each colour class in $X$ into a single port, and colouring it according to the recolouring from $X$ to $Y$.
+We call it the graph term \emph{induced} by the context.
+Intuitively, this graph term describes the part of the graph between $X$ and $Y$.

+More generally, a \emph{multicontext} is given by nodes $X_1,\ldots,X_n \subset Y$ where the $X_i$'s are pairwise disjoint.
+Such a multicontext induces, in the natural way, a graph term of type

+Note that if we apply the corresponding operation to the subgraphs induced by the nodes $X_1,\ldots,X_n$, then we get the subgraph induced by the node $X$.
+When $n=2$, i.e.~when the multicontext is of the form $X,X' \subset Y$, we say that it is a \emph{bicontext}; these will play a special role.

+Given a multicontext $X_1,\dots,X_n \subset Y$, we say that a vertex is \emph{introduced} in the multicontext if it belongs to $Y \setminus (X_1 \cup \dots \cup X_n)$.
+This definition also applies to contexts.
+Note that it is consistent with the same notion applied to graph terms: a vertex is introduced in a multicontext if and only if it corresponds to an introduced vertex in the graph term induced by the multicontext.